 Going home to an extremely hot or cold home is the last thing that you would like to experience.
 This is because your home ought to be the epitome of comfort, away from the hustle and bustle of the city.
 When it comes to maximizing the comfort of your home, there are many options that can help you get started.
-From insulating the walls to installing a carpet in your home, there are a myriad of options that you can consider.
+From insulating the walls to installing a carpet in your home, there is a myriad of options that you can consider.
 Besides this, installing a Honeywell thermostat can help maintain a consistent temperature in your home for a longer period.
 Whether you want to make your home cool or warm, you will be able to do so through a voice command or a touch of a button.
 Typically, the Honeywell thermostat will follow the commands given and thus prompt the AC in your home to either cool or warm your house at a given time period.
 Although the Honeywell might be turning on the AC as desired, there are some instances when it may fail to do so.
-If you are a first timer, you can freak out.
-The good news is that we shall take a closer look at why Honeywell thermostat won’t turn on and how to troubleshoot such issues on the go.
+If you are a first-timer, you can freak out.
+The good news is that we shall take a closer look at why the Honeywell thermostat won’t turn on and how to troubleshoot such issues on the go.

 Reasons Why Your Honeywell Thermostat Won’t Turn On AC And How To Troubleshoot

 Ideally, your Honeywell thermostat should turn on the AC at the right time so that you can either warm or cool your home promptly.
 If you had gone to work, you can program the Honeywell thermostat and command it to either raise the temperatures or lower them to a certain degree.